Building a remote workforce is smart business.

 - Management—You’ll still need feedback and communication tools to manage remote workers.
 Project management tools, like Basecamp, help also.
 The cloud-based 15Five replaces status reports.

 - Time Tracking—Timecard software technology helps track remote workers (and other off-site employees).
 It sends data directly to payroll staff, saving time, and cutting paperwork.

 Add Technical Services Support

-Add to these 10 technologies good technical service support and an experienced IT staff.
+Add to these 10 technologies good technical support or outsourced support desk and an experienced IT staff.
 Together, they’ll save you time, money, and frustration.

 Building a remote workforce can create the competitive edge you need to survive in today’s tough marketplaces.

 The key is combining the right technologies with the right people.

 Together, they’ll create a remote workforce that cuts costs, increases productivity, and generates brand-building customer experiences.

 Got any advice for building a remote workforce?Is good technical support part of your system?